Heart & Soul Event

 Calvary is proud to announce our sponsorship of the Faith House for the 2025–2026 building season — Habitat for Humanity of McLean County's 201st house!

-Build Dates: Third Saturday of each month, starting in October
+Build Dates: Third Saturday of each month

 Location: 701 West Market Street, Bloomington